 Required Parts of a Proposal (in order of assembly) Page Limit

-Proposal Cover Page (NSPIRES web forms or Grants.gov forms) including: • Proposal Summary - limit to 4,000 characters (including spaces) • Data Management Plan (per the NOFO) - limit to 4,000 characters (including spaces) • NSPIRES cover page budget • Proposal team members • Other required elements Constrained by NSPIRES and Grants.gov
+Proposal Cover Page (NSPIRES web forms or Grants.gov forms) including: • Proposal Summary - limit to 4,000 characters (including spaces) • NSPIRES cover page budget • Proposal team members • Other required elements Constrained by NSPIRES and Grants.gov

 Table of Contents As needed

 Scientific/Technical/Management Plan 15

 References and Citations As needed

 Biographical Sketches for: See Section 2.15

 The Principal Investigator(s) 2 (per PI)

 Each Co-Investigator 1

 Current and Pending Support As needed

 Statements of Commitment and Letters of Support As needed

-Proposal Budget (budget) - both the budget narrative and budget details As needed
+1 Proposal Budget (budget) - both the budget narrative and budget details As needed

 Facilities and Equipment As needed

 Table of Personnel and Work Effort As needed

+Data Management Plan As prescribed in the NOFO

-2.8.
-Proposal Cover Page
+2.8 Proposal Cover Page

-Proposers submitting their proposals through NSPIRES shall use the NSPIRES proposal cover page that is available at https://nspires.nasaprs.com/.
+Proposers submitting proposals through NSPIRES shall use the NSPIRES proposal cover page that is available at https://nspires.nasaprs.com/.
 Proposers shall complete all elements of the cover page, including the program-specific data element.
 One or more (per the NOFO) PDF files shall be uploaded to complete the proposal assembly.
-Once the PI completes the assembly, the AOR shall access the proposal in the NSPIRES system and submit it electronically.
+Once the PI completes the assembly, the AOR shall access the proposal in NSPIRES and submit it electronically.